inpsyde/reusable-workflows/docs/php.md

       PSALM_ARGS: '--threads=3'
 ```

 **Note**: Static code analysis can only be performed with a specific PHP version and not in a PHP matrix, as it should always be tested with the highest PHP version in use.
-To check the compatibility of the code with multiple PHP versions, use the [Lint PHP](#lint-php) workflow.
+To check compatibility with multiple PHP versions, use the [Lint PHP](#lint-php) workflow.

 ## Unit tests PHP